Am I eligible to run a raffle fundraiser?

 Charity sweepstakes have fewer geographic regulatory restrictions than raffles, and entries can usually be sold nationally or even internationally.
 This enables organizations to run charity drawings that have a much wider reach, when that’s a goal.

-Please note: Online raffles are prohibited in Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa and Minnesota.
+Please note: Online raffles are prohibited in Alabama, California, Hawaii, Kansas, Utah, Washington, Iowa and Minnesota and Montana. (*Montana prohibits raffle ticket purchases by credit card, so Montana organizations are unable run raffles on RallyUp.)
 If the organization you're fundraising for is in one of these states, you'll want to consider running a sweepstakes instead.